OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Restart-Service.md

 ## DESCRIPTION

+> **This cmdlet is only available on the Windows platform.**

-The **Restart-Service** cmdlet sends a stop message and then a start message to the Windows Service Controller for a specified service.
+The `Restart-Service` cmdlet sends a stop message and then a start message to the Windows Service Controller for a specified service.
 If a service was already stopped, it is started without notifying you of an error.
-You can specify the services by their service names or display names, or you can use the *InputObject* parameter to pass an object that represents each service that you want to restart.
+You can specify the services by their service names or display names, or you can use the **InputObject** parameter to pass an object that represents each service that you want to restart.

 ## EXAMPLES